Leading from the Middle

 00:21:25

 So thank you everybody very much.
-Also check out, uh, in the latest DevOps enterprise journal, we've got an article on flow engineering.
+Also check out, uh, in the latest DevOps Enterprise Journal.
+We've got an article on flow engineering.
 So if you wanna see a summarized, uh, version of this, you can check out that article as well.
 So thank you everybody very much.

 00:21:37

 Thanks everyone.
+I.